elephantmipt/bert-distillation/README.md

 valid_df = pd.read_csv("data/valid.csv")
 ```

-Next we should initialize our data loaders
+Next we should initialize our data loaders.

 ```python
 tokenizer = AutoTokenizer.from_pretrained("bert-base-uncased")  # your teacher's model tokenizer